A Healthy Approach to Juice for Toddlers (& Kids)

 Is Raw Juice Okay for Toddlers?

-It is not recommended for toddlers to have raw juice.
-Raw juice has not been pasteurized, which is a process that kills harmful bacteria.
+Raw juice is not recommended for toddlers.
+It has not been pasteurized, which is a process that kills harmful bacteria.

 Toddlers have weaker immune systems and they are at risk of getting sick from harmful bacteria.
 If you want to give your toddler juice, be sure to choose 100% pasteurized fruit juice.